lubojr/naucse.python.cz/lessons/beginners-en/testing-pl4ua/index.md

 Okay, but you cannot start the game without it!
 What can we do about it?

 There are two possible solutions.
-First, we detect if the module is imported from another script or it is itself the main script:
+First, we detect if the module is imported from another script or it is itself the main script and start the game only if it runs as the `__main__` module:

 ```python
 if __name__ == "__main__":